 The Music Mind Spirit Trust (MMST) is delighted to announce the success of their grant to the National Lottery

 collaboratively with BBC Music Day to help bring music to everyone in the UK living with dementia through the power of music to inspire, to bring us together to make a positive

 MMST’s Moving Memories Dementia Concerts, a series of intergenerational ‘Musically Attuned Performances’ (MAPs) was presented in London, West

 Sussex, Surrey, Buckinghamshire, Dorset and in the USA throughout BBC Music Day Week from 23 September to 1 October (International Day of Older Persons) by SongTrees Young Artist Musical Ambassadors

 The YAMA Programme is being led by its core group of SongTrees' young musical leaders from the Junior Academy, Royal Academy of Music.

-To see the YAMA Celebratory Launch concert, please click on the following link:
+To see a YAMA Celebratory Concert, please click on the following link:

 In an exciting new

 partnership with Bookham & Harrison’s Milk Churn (The Guardian’s ‘Top 10 Places to Eat in the Country’), a special Moving Memories event for BBC Music Day was performed on 26th September

 for members of the public, including those living with dementia, carers and family members.
 Specially selected bespoke live music by UK’s popular singer-songwriter and Professional YAMA Mentor